Locations:

 What is adiponectin?

-Adiponectin is a hormone and an adipokine protein that affects several metabolic processes and is mainly known for its insulin-sensitizing and anti-inflammatory effects.
-Your adipose tissue (body fat) is mainly responsible for producing adiponectin, though other tissues in your body produce it as well.
+Adiponectin is a hormone and an adipokine protein that affects several metabolic processes.
+It’s mainly known for its roles in insulin sensitivity and blocking inflammation.
+Your adipose tissue (body fat) is mainly responsible for producing adiponectin.
+But other tissues in your body make it, as well.

 Advertisement